About The Author & Illustrator

 Greg became a father of two and was reading many bedtime stories to his kids.
 This combined with all the above experiences spurred Greg on to create his own Zen story series for kids.

-Embedded in the stories is a theme of well-being for kids (and adults), including ‘letting go’ in The Muddy Road’ his first book, a simple breathing technique in The Dog Who Chased His Tail and mindfulness exercises in the upcoming third book, The Wild Horse.
+Embedded in the stories is a theme of well-being for kids (and adults), including ‘letting go’ in The Muddy Road’ his first book, a simple breathing technique in The Dog Who Chased His Tail, and mindfulness exercises in The Wild Horse.

 Illustrations – Yae Yeung